programminghistorian/ph-submissions/en/drafts/originals/space-place-gazetteers.md

 ### Example Case Study

 This lesson will show you how to create a gazetteer based on the online [_Itinerary of Benjamin of Tudela_](https://depts.washington.edu/silkroad/texts/tudela.html), an English translation of a Hebrew-language itinerary composed by Benjamin of Tudela (1130-1173), a Jewish traveler who journeyed between the Iberian Peninsula and West Asia in the 12th century.
 Benjamin transited through 300 cities along his route, recording information about geography, ethnography, commerce, Jewish life, and Jewish-Muslim relations.[^2] This text is a major work of medieval geography and Jewish history.
 This lesson will teach you to extract place names from this written historical text and use them to build a succinct gazetteer of the places that Benjamin visited, including their historic names and other feature types which are essential to the historical record.

-Thus, this lesson fulfills two components: first, demonstrating why and how a scholar might choose to build a basic gazetteer and, second, how a gazetteer can support historical analysis.

 ## Initial Considerations